polterguy/hyperbuild/README.md

 It is definitely much easier to build a _"static"_ system, than it is to create a fully fledged Bazar system, with your own Bazar implementation.
 For most users, this would probably suffice, and you can simply ignore everything below here.

+**Notice** - By default, the build process will include your _"web.config"_ file.
+If you have passwords, or other types of sensitive data in this file, you should probably **not include your web.config** file in your main release build.
+How you wish to distribute an actual working web.config file if you ommit this file, is up to you to solve yourself.

+However, the default web.config file, should not in general contain any sensitive data, since it relies upon MySQL installed, with an empty root password, and no network drivers installed.
+In general, this shouldn't be a problem, unless you've got some customisations of your system, which is outside of the scope of Hyperbuild.